 For both Men and Women:

-Once we have received the booking form, the Women’s Guest Assistant (or Guest Nun) or the Guest Monk will confirm the booking by e-mail.
+Once we have received the booking form, the Women’s Guest Assistant/Guest Nun or the Guest Monk will confirm the booking by e-mail.
 The booking form is used for each visit one is attempting to make at the monastery.
 Please do not send us an email in regards to making a specific reservation without having first sent in your booking form.

-From January 5 to March 31 we hold our winter retreat and do not have short term guest stays (we allow one month minimum stays for known/returning guests who are interested in serving the winter retreat).
-During this retreat time the booking form will be disabled and any incoming emails written to the Guest Monk or Guest Nun email account will not be read nor attended to at a later date.
-We ask all new or returning prospective guests interested in making a booking for the new calendar year (April 1 to December 31) to begin doing so on March 25 of that year, but not earlier.
+From January 5 to April 1 we hold our winter retreat and do not have overnight guest stays.
+During this retreat time the booking form will be disabled and any incoming emails to the Guest Monk email account will not be read or later attended to.
+We ask all prospective guests interested in making a booking for the new calendar year (April 1 to January 4) to begin doing so on March 25 of that year.

 Please follow these guidelines by waiting until the proper time to make a request to stay.

-Due to the high number of overnight guest requests and our limited accommodations, we ask that reservations not be made until one can firmly commit to those dates without the likelihood of changing or canceling.
-If a guest makes a reservation and then cancels, changes it or does not show up, this usually means that someone else has lost the chance to stay here due to our having had to turn them away because we were fully booked.
-Therefore, we ask guests not to make a reservation unless they can make a firm commitment to follow through on it.
+We have this policy in place due to the high number of overnight guest requests, our very limited accommodations, and a history of last minute cancellations and no shows.
+Thus, we ask that reservations not be made until one can firmly commit to the dates reserved without the likelihood of changing or cancelling.
+If a guest makes a reservation and then cancels or changes it, this usually means that someone else has lost the chance to stay here.

-Before clicking on the booking form below: Please do not ask to book a stay in APRIL or MAY.
+Before clicking on the booking form below: Please do not ask to book a stay in MAY to MIDDLE JUNE.
 We are fully booked then and you cannot stay.

-We are fully booked for women in April, May, June and much of July.
-For those wanting to book a visit from July 2019 onwards (please wait until the appropriate time to book (as stated above) and then complete the:
+We are fully booked for women in May, June and much of July.
+For those wanting to book a visit from July 2019 onwards (please wait until the appropriate time to book and then complete the: